echaya/SiteRepo/site/pack/deps/opt/blink.cmp/docs/configuration/reference.md

 signature = {
   enabled = false,
   trigger = {
+    -- Show the signature help automatically
+    enabled = true,
+    -- Show the signature help window after typing any of alphanumerics, `-` or `_` show_on_keyword = false,
     blocked_trigger_characters = {},
     blocked_retrigger_characters = {},
+    -- Show the signature help window after typing a trigger character show_on_trigger_character = true,
+    -- Show the signature help window when entering insert mode show_on_insert = false,
-    -- When true, will show the signature help window when the cursor comes after a trigger character when entering insert mode show_on_insert_on_trigger_character = true,
+    -- Show the signature help window when the cursor comes after a trigger character when entering insert mode show_on_insert_on_trigger_character = true,
   },
   window = {